noobCoding/gsasnp2/README.md

 Data for testing can be downloaded at: https://drive.google.com/open?id=0B1qYV2wocvjvM21YTWhYRWxNM0k

+# Compiling and executing:

+The code is quite simple to compile and use with following commands:

+Assume that you had boost library 1.63.0 (for example) installed in the same folder of ‘gsasnp’:

+1/ Compiling:

+   g++ -std=c++11 -I ~/gsasnp/boost_1_63_0/ -o gsasnp gsasnp.cpp -Wall -g -L ~/gsasnp/boost_1_63_0/stage/lib/ -lboost_program_options

+2/ Environment variable declaration:

+   export LD_LIBRARY_PATH=~/gsasnp/boost_1_63_0/stage/lib:$LD_LIBRARY_PATH

+3/ Use following command for details of usage:

+  gsasnp2 -?   or  gsanp2 --help

 # Five features of GSA-SNP2:

 1/  Reasonable type I error control by the following two processes: